HL7/davinci-crd/input/pagecontent/implementation.md

 #### Service Types, Billing Diagnoses and Other Modifiers

 Often when submitting a claim or prior authorization request, the billing code does not stand alone.
-Instead, additional codes might be present that indicate information such as the level of complexity of the patient's condition, the reason for the service, exceptional circumstances such as "off hours", etc. This information often won't be present in the clinical resource transmitted in the CDS Hooks call.
+Instead, additional codes might be present that indicate information such as the level of complexity of the patient's condition, the reason for the service, exceptional circumstances such as "off hours", etc. This information often will not be present in the clinical resource transmitted in the CDS Hooks call.

 CRD servers have a few options here:

 1. Could potential modifiers impact the answer provided?
 Often the answer will be "no".
-If a person doesn't have coverage for liposuction, it may not matter if it's in or out of network or delivered 'off hours'.
+If a person does not have coverage for liposuction, it may not matter if it is in or out of network or delivered 'off hours'.
 If coverage determination can be made without knowing the modifiers, payers are expected to provide the information.

 2. Some modifiers might be inferred from other information about the order.
-For example, the service types such as "sleep study" or "hearing aid" might be determined from the location or the provider the request is dispatched to if they can't be readily inferred from the code.
+For example, the service types such as "sleep study" or "hearing aid" might be determined from the location or the provider the request is dispatched to if they cannot be readily inferred from the code.

 3. In some cases, the modifiers can be inferred from existing data about the patient.
 For example, if a treatment is sometimes given for diabetes treatment, and other times given for weight control, the payer could examine the record to see if there is a current condition indicating diabetes or obesity.
 If only one of the conditions exists, the payer can reasonably infer that as the reason for treatment (and can record their assumption as part of the coverage-information returned).